Samsung/tizen-docs/docs/application/tizen-studio/quick-start/qtv.md

       - To run the app on simulator.
 In the Tizen Studio menu, select **Run > Run As**, select **Tizen Web Simulator Application**.
       - To run your application on a real device, see [Running on a Target Device](../../web/get-started/tv/first-samsung-tv-app.md#run-on-a-target-device).

       This quickstart guide explains how to create a basic TV app.
-However, if but you want to create complex app, see [Create Your First Tizen TV Web Application](../../web/get-started/tv/first-samsung-tv-app.md).
+However, if you want to create complex app, see [Create Your First Tizen TV Web Application](../../web/get-started/tv/first-samsung-tv-app.md).
   </div>
 </div>